Carbon dioxide (CO2) carbon monoxide (CO)

 States that the 8-hour TWA PEL (level of exposure established as the highest level of exposure an employee may be exposed to CO2 without incurring the risk of adverse health effects) is 5,000ppm and a 30,000ppm limit that must not be exceeded in a 10 minute period.
 A value of 40,000ppm is considered immediately dangerous to life and health (IDLH value).

-This piece of Australian legislation sets a minimum standard for the use of gases in the hospitality industry.
+This piece of Australian legislation sets a minimum standard for the use of gases in the food and beverage industry.
 The standard is not just confined to new installations, it also requires any existing equipment to be updated to conform.
 Employers have an obligation to provide a safe working environment and those choosing to work with Analox can rest assured that they will meet these standards.

 Often, CO2 cylinders used for dispensing beverages are kept in confined spaces with limited ventilation.
 AS5034 specifies that all cellars and storage rooms without natural ventilation need gas monitors installed.